gardenlinux/gardenlinux/README.md

 ## Build Requirements

-All the build runs in a docker conainter (well a privileged on with extended capabilities - since we need loop back support) We can run on any system supporting Docker and having loopback support and has
+The entire build runs in a docker container (well a privileged one with extended capabilities - since we need loop back support)
+We can run on any system supporting Docker and having loopback support and has

 - 2+ GiB (use RAM-disk; use fs with sparse-file support)